rzgarespo/ubuntu-anonsurf/README.md

 This repo can be compiled into a deb package to correctly install it on a Kali system.

 The easiest way to get this working is to just run the installer.
 See the installation section for further info.

-NOTE: This may work with any debian/ubuntu system, but this has only been tested to work on a kali-rolling amd64 system

 ## Usage
 ### Pandora